tonyelhabr/bdb2021/README.md

 leading to an interception and a relatively clear path towards the opposing end zone.

+(Personally, I’ve always thought that pick plays are harder to defend than your average play, and that man coverage is likely worse than zone against pick plays.)

 ## Outline

-1. Discuss and implement a methodology to detect pick plays from the tracking data.
+1. Discuss and implement a methodology to detect pick route combinations from the tracking data.

 2. Discuss and implement a methodology for detecting defensive schemes on pick plays.

-3. Perform analyses of the causal effects of targeted picks plays and individual coverage of targeted receivers.
+3. Perform analyses of targeted picks plays and individual coverage of targeted receivers using (1) a Frequentist approach, (2) a causal approach, and (3) a more traditional machine learning approach.

-4. Quantify individual defender success in covering pick routes.
+4. Quantify individual defensive back success when involved in pick routes.

 ## Actionable Outcomes

-While the final evaluation is somewhat wholistic, I believe that there are several actionable learning outcomes:
+While the final evaluation is somewhat holistic, I believe that there are several actionable learning outcomes:

 1. Teams could use the methodology for identifying pick route